 Deploy Your First App: Hello World on Cloud Run & App Engine

-Ready to deploy your first app on Google Cloud Platform?
+Ready to deploy your first Java app on Google Cloud Platform?
 In this tutorial, we’ll guide you through deploying a basic “Hello World” web app using two powerful GCP services: Cloud Run and App Engine.
 Both options are serverless and ideal for beginners.

 1. Prerequisites